 One is friendly, one assertive, and one aggressive.

-This can be a fun tone to use in writing – especially when writing a cozy mystery or children's books.
+This can be one of the most fun types of tones to use in writing – especially when writing a cozy mystery or children’s book.
 A curious tone in writing often feels youthful, naive, and enthusiastic.

 You or the character wants to learn more about something and is intrigued by the subject matter.
 Stoking curiosity in your reader will get them invested in the book and story arc – you could do this by teasing future events or presenting a challenge or riddle they feel they can solve.

-Used to signify importance and, often, a pivotal moment in a story (such as a difficult call to adventure or sacrifice that must be made).
-Effectively using a serious tone in writing requires a bit more formal language, but it doesn't require large words or emotional coldness.
+A serious tone is used to signify importance and, often, a pivotal moment in a story (such as a difficult call to adventure or sacrifice that must be made).
+Effectively using a serious tone requires a bit more formal language, but it doesn’t require large words or emotional coldness.
 In fact, something can be very serious yet kind (like a doctor sharing bad news).

 As an author, you leverage all caps to denote yelling and use words such as “solemn, intense, thoughtful, or weighty.”
 To really drive home the severity of a situation, you can describe the setting and the characters’ body language with a bit more detail.